-However, this year's morning matchup between Sequoyah and Okemah wasn't a blowout with the game already in hand before the fourth quarter ever started.
+However, this year’s matchup between No. 5 Sequoyah and top-ranked Okemah wasn’t a blowout with the game already in hand before the fourth quarter ever started.

 But outcome was still a tough pill to swallow for the Indians, who were after their first state championship game since 2008.

 “We played well and built a nice lead and played good defense,” Sequoyah coach Jay Herrin said.
 “We got some shots in the fourth quarter that didn’t fall.
 They hit some tough shots.”

 Wingfield led the Panthers (28-1) by going 11 of 18 from the floor.

 “The Wingfield kid really hurt us,” Herrin said.
 “They’re role guys hurt us in the fourth quarter.”

 The final period is where it all fell apart for the Indians.

 Sequoyah logged only seven points in the fourth quarter while going three-of-12 from the field.
 The Indians also threw up three 3-point attempts without converting on any of them.

 The Indians could manage just one bucket during that stretch, going almost four minutes without scoring before Caisen Green converted on a three-point play with 25 seconds left to cut Okemah’s lead to 57-54.

 Caisen Green scored only three of 10 points in the final eight minutes.
 The senior guard was one-of-three from the field with a turnover and one rebound to close out the contest.